This post was originally published on Localogy’s Marketing Bitz blog as “The Power of Crossposting on Social Media.”

 - Third, make sure you post relevant content regularly — and respond to comments, @ mentions and DMs (direct messages)

-- Finally, use paid ads to target and retarget your customers (and potential customers just like them)
+- Fourth, use paid ads to target and retarget your customers (and potential customers just like them)

-And if you create your post with Instagram, you can crosspost to Facebook and Twitter with one click!
+Tip: Create your post on Instagram and crosspost to Facebook and Twitter with one click!

-While crossposting the same content (images especially) can absolutely save you time and effort…you may not want to “recycle” content every time.
-Or you may find that your audience isn’t interacting with a post on Facebook that they already “Liked” on Instagram.
+While crossposting the same content — especially images — can absolutely save you time and effort… you may not want to recycle the same content every time you post.
+You may find that your audience isn’t interacting with a post on Facebook that they already “Liked” on Instagram or retweeted on Twitter.

 Consider re-packaging your content as you switch channels:

-- A series of Facebook pictures could be turned into a gallery on Instagram
+- A series of Facebook pictures could be turned into a gallery, collage or slideshow on Instagram

-- A video you tweet or retweet on Twitter without any introduction could become a longer post on Facebook
+- A video you tweet or retweet on Twitter without any context or introduction could become a longer post on Facebook

 - An Instagram post that didn’t get much engagement can be turned into a Facebook poll

 Remember, there’s no “one size fits all” way to share content on social.
 Experiment with what works for you, and pay close attention to what works for your customers.
-Keeping an eye on likes, shares, retweets, comments and more should give you a real-time view into what’s working for them.
+Keeping an eye on likes, shares, retweets, comments and more should give you a real-time view into what’s really engaging your audience, and what type of content works best for crossposting vs. sharing in a single social channel.

 We know that not every local business has the time or resources to keep up with posting new, relevant content to multiple social media channels.
 Crossposting is a great way to save time and effort, but what matters most is that you’re regularly posting SOMETHING valuable to at least SOME of your channels.

-Participation is definitely more important than efficiency when it comes to building and connecting with your customers on social media.
-Start small, focusing most of your efforts on one platform (like Facebook, Instagram or Twitter)…and then start using crossposting to double or even triple your impact!
+Participation is definitely more important than efficiency — and quality is more important than quantity — when it comes to building your social presence and connecting with your customers on social media.
+Start small, focusing most of your efforts on one platform… and then start using crossposting to double or even triple your impact!

-Still not sure if you’ll have time to keep up with Facebook, Instagram and Twitter?
-Find out how Hibu helps your small business keep up with social marketing with ads, posts and more.
+Contact us today to find out how Hibu helps your small business keep up with social marketing with ads, posts and more.